ShakirKhurshid/pytorch-sugarcane/README.md

 # pytorch-sugarcane
-A deep learning approach to Identify crop disease
+A deep learning approach to Identify crop disease, (an image classification task).

 # Introduction
 Crop diseases recognition is one of the considerable concerns faced by the agricultural industry.